 A Midsummer Night’s Dream by George Balanchine, music by Mendelssohn

 Winter’s Tale by Christopher Wheeldon, music by Joby Talbot

 As You Like It by Matthew Bourne, music by Ilona Sekacz

 Keep in mind some of the titles will be easier to find than others.
 Some are available on DVD and Netflix, some are on YouTube (or at least you can watch clips), and some will be performed live by dance companies (be sure to check your local company’s schedule for the season and look up titles to see if any have themes you or your kids might like).

 Don’t force your children to watch a whole ballet unless they want to.
 For recorded performances, show them the exciting bits.
 When seeing a live performance, it’s perfectly fine to leave at intermission.

-Something else: I’ve seen a number of ballets but I’ve not seen all those listed.
+Something else: I’ve seen a number of ballets, but I’ve not seen all those listed above.
 Check content before letting young children view them.